University of North Carolina Athletics

 • Rinky Hijikata, who competed for the UNC men’s tennis team from 2019-21, played in the 2025 Wimbledon doubles finals.
 He won a major doubles championship in the 2023 Australian Open and represented Australia in the 2024 Summer Olympics.

-• Women’s tennis has made seven NCAA Final Four appearances (all since 2010), including five of the last six seasons.
-The program has also won seven ITA Indoor National Team Championships (all since 2013), 13 ACC championships (including seven of the last nine).
+• Women’s tennis has made seven NCAA Final Four appearances (all since 2010), including five of the last seven seasons.
+The program has also won seven ITA Indoor National Team Championships, all since 2013, 13 ACC championships (seven of the last 10).